 Some have incorrectly assumed that given their ability to manipulate the crap out of just about anybody, Machiavellian leaders have a relatively high level of intelligence.
 In fact, many Machiavellian leaders themselves believe this.
 Not only does research show this isn’t the case at all in regards to IQ, it also shows that folks with more Machiavellian tendencies seem to have lower levels of EQ (emotional intelligence) as well.

 Short version of the above: These guys aren’t as smart as they think they are, and probably aren’t as smart as you think they are.
-Also, they may suck at certain people skills.
+Also, they may (read: probably do) stink at certain people skills.

 Sounds like some managers or executives we all know and see every day, right?
 Maybe even in the mirror?
 Here are some of the tell-tale signs, in no particular order, that a leader might have a little more Machiavelli in him or her than he or she would like…